-Nurturing Parenting Programs
+Nurturing Parenting® Programs

-The Nurturing Parenting Programs are a family-centered trauma-informed initiative designed to build nurturing parenting skills as an alternative to abusive and neglecting parenting and child-rearing practices.
+The Nurturing Parenting Programs are a family-centered trauma-informed initiative designed to build Nurturing Parenting skills as an alternative to abusive and neglecting parenting and child-rearing practices.

 The long term goals are to prevent recidivism in families receiving social services, lower the rate of multi-parent teenage pregnancies, reduce the rate of juvenile delinquency and alcohol abuse, and stop the intergenerational cycle of child abuse by teaching positive parenting behaviors.